mark-torres10/ponte_ai_avatars/projects/ai-avatar-browser-extension-v2/linear_project.md

 - Prioritize user experience and performance
 - Use shadcn-ui for consistent component design
 - Implement comprehensive mock data for all UI states
-- Backend integration required for Debate Mode and Hot Take Mode functionality
+- OpenAI Realtime API integration for Debate Mode and Hot Take Mode functionality
 - Implement comprehensive testing for all interactive features
-- FastAPI backend will power AI responses and TTS synthesis
+- FastAPI backend provides secure token management for Realtime API access